Confidence intervals for the Poisson distribution: Conventional methods

 \subsection{The ``equal-tailed'' or ``fiducial'' interval}

 Putting together two one-sided intervals (upper and lower), we may obtain two-sided intervals, and this is the earliest approach to defining a two-sided confidence interval for the Poisson distribution.
-The classic Poisson confidence interval is attributed to Garwood~\cite{Garwood1936}\footnote{Sometimes rediscovered in specific fields, e.g.,~\cite{Ulm1990}.}.
-This commonly used exact approach to confidence intervals emphasizes symmetry (in probability) about the observed counts.
+The classic Poisson confidence interval is attributed to Garwood~\cite{Garwood1936}\footnote{Sometimes rediscovered in specific fields, e.g.,~\cite{Ulm1990}.}, who derived it as a fiducial interval.
+It is readily checked that it satisfies equation~\ref{eq:Calpha} (e.g., \cite{1996Porter}).
+This commonly used approach to confidence intervals emphasizes symmetry (in probability) about the observed counts.
 The idea is to combine a lower limit with CL $1-\alpha/2$ with an upper limit with CL $1-\alpha/2$ to obtain a central interval with CL $1-\alpha$.

-Given $\mu$ let the set $S^+_\alpha(\mu)$ be the set of all observations such that $\mu$ is contained in the $1-\alpha/2$ upper confidence limit.
-This is given by

-Likewise, let the set $S^-_\alpha(\mu)$ be the set of all observations such that $\mu$ is contained in the $1-\alpha/2$ lower confidence limit.
-This is given by